Fyodor Petrovich Komissarzhevsky: Family

 Komissarzhevsky's first wife was Mariya Nikolaevna Shulgina, the daughter of General Nikolai Shulgin, a war hero and officer in the Preobrazhensky regiment.
 The couple met when Mariya Nikolaevna took singing lessons from Komissarzhevsky and married despite her father's opposition.
 Their first child Vera Komissarzhevskaya, born in 1864 and her father's favourite, was to become a leading Russian actress.
 Three more children followed, Olga, Nadezhda, and a son Grisha.
 Grisha drowned when he was six years old.
 Anton Chekhov later incorporated a fictionalised account of the tragedy in his 1904 play The Cherry Orchard.
 Vera died of smallpox in Tashkent in 1910, while on a theatrical tour.
 Olga lived in Paris for a while and became a sculptor of some note.
 She returned to Russia in 1910 and after 1914 disappeared while serving as a missionary.
 Nadezhda also became an actress.
 Known as Nadezhda Skarskaya, she and her husband, the actor Pavel Gaideburov, ran a travelling theatre troupe and a successful theatre in Moscow.
 She also acted in several early Soviet films and remained in the Soviet Union all her life, dying there in 1958 at the age of 89.

 In 1880, Komissarzhevsky had abandoned the family for his mistress, Princess Maria Kurtsevich, who like his first wife had been one of his pupils.
 By 1882, she was pregnant with their son, Fyodor.
 His first wife agreed to a divorce as the guilty party so that he and his mistress could marry and their child could be legitimised.
 Fyodor became a famous theatre director, known outside Russia as Theodore Komisarjevsky.
-He emigrated to Britain in 1921 and later lived in the United States, where he died in 1954.
-Fyodor's younger brother Nikolai, who became a writer, remained in Russia and was executed during Joseph Stalin's Great Purge in 1938.

 By the late 1880s Komissarzhevsky's second marriage had also foundered, and he was to spend the rest of his life essentially alone, although he frequently corresponded with his first wife and with his daughter Vera, who would also visit him as much as she could.
-Towards the end of his life he wrote to her mother:
+Towards the end of his life he wrote to her mother:Vera!?

-Vera!?
 To say that she is often in my thoughts... would be an understatement, for never a moment passes without my thinking of her!
 My whole being rests on my feelings and my thoughts about her.
 She is to my spirit what air is to physical existence!
 Human being, friend, daughter, sister, family—everything is concentrated in her alone...

+Fyodor's younger brother Nikolai, who became a writer, remained in Russia and was executed during Joseph Stalin's Great Purge in 1938.

+Death

+He emigrated to Britain in 1921 and later lived in the United States, where he died in 1954.